polito-se2-2020-team6/PULSeBS/retrospectives/Retrospective-3.md

 - One thing you are proud of as a Team!!
   - We didn't fight between each other, and we think it's a good goal.
-  - We learned from the mistakes from the previoous sprints.
+  - We learned from the mistakes from the previous sprints.